Esmir Bajraktarević

 Esmir Bajraktarević (/bs/; born 10 March 2005) is a professional footballer who plays as a winger for Eredivisie club PSV.
 Born in the United States, he plays for the Bosnia and Herzegovina national team.

-Bajraktarević started his professional career at New England Revolution, playing first in its reserve team, before joining PSV in 2025.
+Bajraktarević started his professional career at New England Revolution, playing first in its reserve team.
+He signed for Dutch club PSV in 2025, where he won the Eredivisie title in his debut season.

-A former American youth international, Bajraktarević also made his senior international debut for the United States, before switching his allegiance to Bosnia and Herzegovina in 2024, earning 12 caps since.
+A former American youth international, Bajraktarević also made his senior international debut for the United States, before switching his allegiance to Bosnia and Herzegovina in 2024, earning over 20 caps since.

 Club career

 New England Revolution

 Bajraktarević started playing football at a local club SC Wave, before joining Chicago Fire's youth setup in 2019.
 The following year, he returned to SC Wave.
 A year later, he switched to New England Revolution's youth academy.
 In May 2022, he signed his first professional contract with the team.
-He made his professional debut playing for New England Revolution's reserve squad against Tormenta on 22 August 2021 at the age of 16.
-On 11 September, he scored his first professional goal against North Carolina.
+He made his professional debut playing for New England Revolution's reserve squad against Tormenta FC on 22 August 2021 at the age of 16.
+On 11 September, he scored his first professional goal against North Carolina FC.

-Bajraktarević made his first-team debut in a U.S. Open Cup game against New York City on 26 May 2022.
-Three months later, he made his league debut against Toronto.
+Bajraktarević made his first-team debut in a U.S. Open Cup game against New York City FC on 26 May 2022.
+Three months later, he made his league debut against Toronto FC.
 On 8 August 2023, he scored his first goal for New England Revolution in a Leagues Cup match against Querétaro.
-Ten months later, he scored his first league goal for the side in a triumph over Nashville.
+Ten months later, he scored his first league goal for the side in a triumph over Nashville SC.